New Persian Kitten Introduction

 - Make sure each new kitten or cat gets daily play and cuddle time.

-- Feliway® is a synthetic feline pheromone that may help to calm and relax your kitten or cat.
+Feliway® is a synthetic feline pheromone that may help to calm and relax your kitten or cat.
 Feliway® is available as a plug-in diffuser or a spray bottle.
-Ideally, it should be put in place about a week before the new kitten coming into your home.
+Ideally, it should be put in place about a week before the new kitten comes into your home.